nixworks/public/news/2008/03/13/README.md

 ##### Darfur Conflict
 ### [ Darfur Conflict: Chad's President Idriss Deby and Sudan's President Omar al-Bashir meet in Senegal to sign the Dakar Agreement, the sixth peace agreement in five years. ](/news/2008/03/13/darfur-conflict-chad-s-president-idriss-da-c-by-and-sudan-s-president-omar-al-bashir-meet-in-senegal-to-sign-the-dakar-agreement-the-sixth.md)
-_Context: Darfur Conflict, Idriss Deby, Dakar Agreement, Senegal, President of Sudan, Chad, President of Chad, Omar al-Bashir, Sudan, peace_
+_Context: President of Sudan, peace, Senegal, Chad, Dakar Agreement, Omar al-Bashir, Idriss Deby, Sudan, President of Chad, Darfur Conflict_

 ##### Canadian House of Commons
 ### [ The Canadian House of Commons extends the Canadian military mission in Afghanistan until 2011. ](/news/2008/03/13/the-canadian-house-of-commons-extends-the-canadian-military-mission-in-afghanistan-until-2011.md)
-_Context: Canadian House of Commons, military mission, Canadian Armed Forces, Afghanistan_
+_Context: military mission, Canadian Armed Forces, Afghanistan, Canadian House of Commons_

 ##### Mar Paulos Faraj Rahho
 ### [ The body of Mar Paulos Faraj Rahho, the Chaldean Catholic archbishop of Mosul who was kidnapped in Iraq on February 29, is found in a shallow grave close to the city. ](/news/2008/03/13/the-body-of-mar-paulos-faraj-rahho-the-chaldean-catholic-archbishop-of-mosul-who-was-kidnapped-in-iraq-on-february-29-is-found-in-a-shall.md)